leylaKapi/leylaKapi.github.io/source/_posts/2014-09-01-how-to-extract-images-from-pdf-file-on-ubuntu.markdown

 pdfimages --help
 ```

-You install and look at your `pdfimages` properties with above commands.
-Now you should go to your pdf file path on terminal,
+you install and look at your `pdfimages` properties with above commands.
+Now you should go to your pdf
-then write on terminal this command,
+file path on terminal, then write on terminal this command,

 ```bash
 pdfimages -j your_pdf_file.pdf which_name_you_want